-As a board-certified plastic surgeon who specializes in breast augmentation, Dr. Paul G. Ruff IV offers the latest choices in saline and silicone breast implants at his practice in Washington, D.C.
-He takes the time to help each patient understand all of her options and choose the implants that will provide beautiful results that look and feel natural.
+As a board-certified plastic surgeons who specialize in breast augmentation, Dr. Paul G. Ruff IV, Dr. Praful Ramineni and our team of surgeons offer the latest choices in saline and silicone breast implants the practice in Washington, D.C.
+They take the time to help each patient understand all of her options and choose the implants that will provide beautiful results that look and feel natural.

-If you're considering breast augmentation in Washington, D.C. and want to find out more about breast implants, request a consultation online to meet with Dr. Ruff, or call our office at (202) 785-4187 to speak with a member of our staff to schedule a consultation.
+If you’re considering breast augmentation in Washington, D.C. and want to find out more about breast implants, request a consultation online on call us at 202.785.4187.

 What’s the Right Size for Me?

 One of the first things women ask about when choosing breast implants is which size is right.
-Dr. Ruff makes this decision easy and often fun for his breast augmentation patients.
-He can help you figure this important choice out using several different approaches:
+Your surgeon will make the decision easy and often fun for his breast augmentation patients.
+Theye can help you figure this important choice out using several different approaches: